irfanhasib0/Deep-Learning-For-Computer-Vision/README.md

 <a id=table_of_content></a>
 # Deep-Learning-For-Computer-Vision
-Most of my works before 2022 were implementation from scratch.
+Most of my [works](https://irfanhasib0.github.io) before 2022 were implementation from scratch.
 Now a days every day new papers are being publishesd.
-It's impossible to implement them from scratch.
+It's impossible to implement each them from scratch.
 For catching up with SOTA algorithms sometimes I work on top of the publicly available source code of respective researches.

 - <a href='#abn_motion'> Abnormal  Motion Detection (From Scratch)</a>
 - <a href='#pose_track'> Pose Detection and Tracking</a>